kushalkolar/MESmerize/source/user_guides/project_organization/new_project/new_project.rst

 .. image:: ./5.png

-.. seealso:: **<link here> *ROI Manager guide* to understand how labels can be tagged onto ROIs using these categories that you have defined in the ROI Type Columns.**
+.. seealso:: :ref:`ROI Manager <ROIManager>` to understand how labels can be tagged onto ROIs using these categories that you have defined in the ROI Type Columns.

 .. _StimulusTypeColums: